quinncomendant/restickler/README.md

     -p HOURS          Min interval between prune operations (currently every 240 hours).
     -q                Do not output comprehensive progress report.
     --self-update     Download the replace restickler with the latest release from GitHub.
-    -u MBPS|%         Limit upload speed in Mb/s or as a percentage of available bandwidth.
+    -t TASK,TASK,…   A list of tasks to complete on SOURCE (default: backup,restore,forget,prune,check) -u MBPS|%         Limit upload speed in Mb/s or as a percentage of available bandwidth.
     -v                Display verbose output (-vv to list uploaded files; -vvv to show debugging output).
-    -A                Abort if there has been no user activity since last back up.
-    -B                Abort if on battery power.
-    -H                Abort if connected to an iOS hotspot.
-    -I                Abort if internet is unreliable.
     -V, --version     Print version information.

-Restickler runs the following commands to maintain the full lifecycle of a healthy repository:
+Restickler, by default, runs these commands in sequence to maintain the full lifecycle of a healthy repository:

     1. `restic backup` (every 0 hours or as specified by -b)
     2. `restic restore` (restore test file from SOURCE1/.restickler-canary/UTC_DATE_TIME)
     3. `restic forget` (every 24 hours or as specified by -f)
     4. `restic prune` (every 240 hours or as specified by -p)
     5. `restic check` (every 168 hours or as specified by -c)

+Use `-t` to limit which tasks are run, e.g., `-t backup,restore,forget` to run only the first three tasks.

 GETTING STARTED